databrickslabs/dlt-meta/docs/content/faq/execution.md

    }
 }
 ```
-`include_autoloader_metadata_column` flag will add _metadata column to target bronze dataframe
+- `include_autoloader_metadata_column` flag will add _metadata column to target bronze dataframe.
-`autoloader_metadata_col_name` if this provided then will be used to rename _metadata to this value otherwise default is `source_metadata`
+- `autoloader_metadata_col_name` if this provided then will be used to rename _metadata to this value otherwise default is `source_metadata`
-`select_metadata_cols:{key:value}` will be used to extract columns from _metadata. key is target dataframe column name and value is expression used to add column from _metadata column
+- `select_metadata_cols:{key:value}` will be used to extract columns from _metadata. key is target dataframe column name and value is expression used to add column from _metadata column